CygnarJake/CygnarJake-Okitsune/README.md

 ## Planned Updates
 **(Unordered)**<br>
 1. A Portuguese translation is planned.
 Currently, image assets have been created, but the majority of the game's text will need to be translated.
-2. Translation of outfit descriptions (which are currently only in English).
-3. Currently, all outfits still need many sprites to be made for them to be complete.
+2. Currently, all outfits still need many sprites to be made for them to be complete.
-4. 99% of the installer's size is from images, most of which are for the outfit plugin.
-I might create a "light" version of the installer where the outfit feature is disabled.
-5. I’m making an interactable dictionary that will be inside Chabashira’s terakoya.
+3. I’m making an interactable dictionary that will be inside Chabashira’s terakoya.
 It’ll have entries for the numerous Japanese terms found throughout the game.
+4. Possibly revamping fishing and digging.
+Had some ideas for a fishing leveling system.

 ### Known Bugs
 1. The audio can cut out at times, especially if it's been running for a while.
 This is a problem in the vanilla game as well.
 Unfortunately, from what I've looked into this might be an issue with RPG Maker games and Nvidia, so I'm not sure there's anything I can do about it.
 If I can fix it though, I'll try.
+2. I've had a crash reported to me, `Cannot read property 'resolution' of undefined`.
+I've not been able to replicate this, but my guess is that it's correlated with `[Violation] 'requestAnimationFrame' handler took ...ms`.
+I'll see what I can do.

 ---